Q: Where is Thomas Stone & Materials located?

 Q: How do I know how much stone I need?

 A: The amount of stone depends on the type of stone and your particular project.
-You can use either our pricelist or website calculator to determine the amount you will need.
+You can use either our pricelist or our materials calculator to determine the amount you will need.

 Q: How much waste should I figure into my job?